evg-cv/CSVProcessor/README.md

-# CSVProcessor
+ExcelProcessor

 ## Overview
-This project is to parse the csv file, calculate the necessary information and export the result with a json format.
+This project is to parse the csv/excel file, calculate the necessary information and export the result with a json format.
 The pandas framework is used for this project.

 ## Structure